harbingerofme/R2Mods/Deprecated/NoMoreTripleQuestion/NoMoreTripleQuestion/README.md

+﻿While still available, this mod is superceded by [HarbTweaks](https://thunderstore.io/package/Harb/HarbTweaks/).

-﻿Prevents the triple shop terminals from coming up with three question marks.
+Prevents the triple shop terminals from coming up with three question marks.
 Also makes a slight effort to prevent those same terminals from rolling the same item three times.

 Full R2API.utils dependency, need it for reflection.
 This means that on a game update, this mod will be broken until R2API is updated.